 The long-term monitoring program includes continued quarterly sampling at six locations within the plumes that have had significant fluctuations in recent contaminant concentrations above the MMCLs.
 Semiannual sampling is performed for 9 other wells within the horizontal and vertical extent of the plume areas where previous quarterly sampling shows little variation in concentrations.
 Annual sampling is performed for 23 wells along the plume lateral or vertical edges where concentrations are below MMCLs.
 Analytes for long-term monitoring consists of the contaminants exceeding MMCLs and their primary breakdown products.
 The current OMM program for long-term monitoring is summarized in Table 1.

-Wells sampled during the September round included the subset of wells sampled on a quarterly basis.
-Wells sampled during the December/January round included the subset of wells sampled on a quarterly and semi-annual basis.
+Wells sampled during the March round included the subset of wells sampled on a quarterly basis.
+Wells sampled during the June round included the subset of wells sampled on a quarterly, semi-annual, and annual basis.
 Section 1 of this report provides background information for the site.
 Section 2 describes monitoring procedures, and Section 3 documents any modifications from the plans presented in the FIR.
 Section 4 of this RMR provides monitoring results and evaluations of MNA effectiveness, and Section 5 includes an updated Conceptual Site Model (CSM) and recommendations for future monitoring.
 This RMR documents that a remedial monitoring well network to support an Active Remedial Monitoring Program is being operated in accordance with the plans and specifications presented in the FIR.

 1.0 SITE BACKGROUND

 AMEC completed this Phase V RMR for the former BMC Site located in Walpole, Massachusetts on behalf of BHI.
 This document is submitted pursuant to 310 CMR 40.0892 of the MCP.
 This RMR documents operation and implementation of MNA, an Active Remedial Monitoring Program, which is the selected Permanent Solution for the Site.
 The Site location is indicated in Figure 1, and following is general information pertaining to the MCP status.

-Release Tracking Number (RTN): RTN 4-3024222 Tier Classification: Tier IB Site Address: 100 Neponset Street Walpole, Massachusetts 02071-1037 Person Undertaking Response Actions: Baker Process Inc. 2929 Allen Pkwy Ste 2100 Houston TX 77019-7111 Contact: Mr. Chris Clodfelter Phone: 713-439-8329 Licensed Site Professional: Kim M. Henry, LSP (License # 7122) AMEC Environment & Infrastructure, Inc. 271 Mill Road Chelmsford, Massachusetts 01824 Phone: 978-692-9090
+Release Tracking Number (RTN): RTN 4-3024222

+Tier Classification: Tier IB

+Site Address: 100 Neponset Street

+Walpole, Massachusetts 02071-1037

+Person Undertaking Response Actions: Baker Process Inc.

+2929 Allen Pkwy Ste 2100 Houston TX 77019-7111 Contact: Mr. Chris Clodfelter Phone: 713-439-8329 Licensed Site Professional: Kim M. Henry, LSP (License # 7122) AMEC Environment & Infrastructure, Inc.

+271 Mill Road

+Chelmsford, Massachusetts 01824

+Phone: 978-692-9090

 A Tier 1B Permit Application was submitted to the MassDEP on January 10, 2008, including a revised Tier Classification and updated Phase I information combining several linked sites under the subject RTN.
 Tier 1B permit #W204776 for this RTN was effective on February 28, 2008, and expired on February 28, 2013.
 Because Remedy Operation Status (ROS) (AMEC, 2013b) was achieved and a ROS Opinion filed with the MassDEP on February 13, 2013, renewal of the permit was not required under the MCP.

 This RMR is organized as follows:

 - Section 1 Site Background

 - Section 2 Operation, Maintenance, and Monitoring

 - Section 3 OMM Modifications Since the Preceding Report

 - Section 4 Evaluation of Effectiveness

 - Section 5 Recommendations and Updated CSM

 - Section 6 References

 The remainder of Section 1 summarizes site characteristics, release history, and response actions.
-Section 2 describes monitoring procedures, and Section 3 documents any modifications from the plans presented in the FIR.
-Section 4 provides monitoring results and evaluations of MNA effectiveness, and Section 5 includes an updated CSM and recommendations for future monitoring.
-Section 6 provides references for this report.
+Section 2 describes monitoring procedures, and Section 3 documents any